 Each of us must also face the continuous conundrum both in life and in our research of determining when to believe a conclusion and when not to believe it.
 To help in this regard, scientists approach truth by focusing on errors and error likelihood, categorizing errors into two different types: Type I errors (or false positives) and Type II errors (or false negatives).

-occur when we incorrectly reject a null hypothesis that is actually true.
+Type I or false positive errors occur when we incorrectly reject a null hypothesis that is actually true.
 Perhaps we concluded that a new game was helping students succeed at math, but in actuality, the students we tested simply had a natural propensity toward math.
 Or perhaps we concluded that a different group of students who were performing poorly on a history test didn't understand history well, but in actuality, the students simply were struggling with the language used on the test.
 With Type I errors, we reject a null hypothesis (and accept an alternative hypothesis) when we really shouldn't have.

-, on the other hand, occur when we fail to reject a null hypothesis even when we should have.
+Type II or false negative errors, on the other hand, occur when we fail to reject a null hypothesis even when we should have.
 Suppose I have an intervention that will help students read more quickly, but when I study its effects, I don't include a large enough number of students in my sample to determine significance.
 I, therefore, might conclude that the intervention had no effect when it actually did.
 Or, let's say that I'm studying the effects of school lunch on student performance but only study students from middle-class families.
 This would likely mean that I wouldn't see negative effects from starvation on students in my sample and might therefore erroneously conclude that school lunch programs have no effect on student achievement.

 Both types of errors prevent us from arriving at the truth, and different strategies are used to avoid each.
 To avoid Type I errors, a researcher might try to be very clear and specific in what they are studying, identifying all factors that might influence results, attempting to control for them, and only rejecting the null hypothesis if they had a preponderance of evidence compelling them to do so.
 To avoid Type II errors, they might target specific groups or affected contexts, increase their sample size, or refine instruments.
 Sometimes, these efforts can be conflicting.
 After all, if I only care about avoiding Type I errors, then I just need to create the most rigid process imaginable for determining truth (approaching every problem as a cool skeptic), but if I do that, then I might be rejecting many things as false that actually are true merely because my mechanism of discernment was too blunt or rigid.